Connor9115/autoBackup/README.md

 Please forgive the awful comments, this script was meant to be read by people without much knowledge of shell scripting.

 ## Version info
 All the script's modules have version info attached.
+This can be accessed by using the command

+./autoBackup -v

+for the version number or

+./autoBackup -vV

-This can be accessed by using the command. "autoBackup -v" for the version number or "autoBackup -vV" for the version number plus release notes.
+for the version number plus release notes.

 ## OptArgs
 The script only uses three optargs, they are the following: